9.3.1 General administration & delegation

 DSS Secretary delegation

 The Secretary of DSS is responsible for the general administration of the PPLAct, subject to any direction by the Minister.
-However, to allow for efficient administration of the PPL scheme, given the volume of decisions to be made, the Secretary, by signed instrument, may delegate, all or any of his or her powers under the PPLAct (other than the exception under paragraph 128(1)(b)) to an 'officer', the Chief Executive Centrelink, the Chief Executive Medicare or an Australian Public Service (APS) employee in DHS.
+However, to allow for efficient administration of the PPL scheme, given the volume of decisions to be made, the Secretary, by signed instrument, may delegate, all or any of his or her powers under the PPLAct (other than the exception under paragraph 128(1)(b)) to an 'officer', the Chief Executive Centrelink, the Chief Executive Medicare or an Australian Public Service (APS) employee in Services Australia.

 The Secretary may delegate his or her power under paragraph 128(1)(b) (which relates to disclosing information to an agency head) only to the Chief Executive Centrelink or the Chief Executive Medicare.
 If the Secretary delegates that power to the Chief Executive of Centrelink or the Chief Executive Medicare, the Chief Executive cannot delegate the power to a Departmental employee (within the meaning of the Human Services (Centrelink) Act 1997 or the Human Services (Medicare) Act 1973).